colindean/talks/document_workflow/document_workflow.md

 ::: notes
-I run Code and Supply, a Pittsburgh-based organization of more than six thousand software professionals.
+I run Code and Supply, a Pittsburgh-based organization of thousands of software professionals.
-We run a coworking space in which we (normally) hold Meetups, and we run some conferences you may have heard of, like Abstractions and Heartifacts.
+We run some conferences those of you outside of the United States may have heard of, like Abstractions and Heartifacts.
 :::